hjespers/teslams/README.md

-# Tesla Model S REST API
+# Tesla REST API

-An implementation in Node.js of the client side interface to the Tesla Model S API documented at:
+An implementation in Node.js of the client side interface to the Tesla API documented at:

 http://docs.timdorr.apiary.io/

-This is unofficial documentation of the Tesla Model S REST API used by the iOS and Android apps.
-It features functionality to monitor and control the Model S remotely.
+This is unofficial documentation of the Tesla REST API used by the iOS and Android apps.
+It features functionality to monitor and control the remotely.
 Documentation is provided on the Apiary.io site linked above.

 These programs and documentation do not come from Tesla Motors Inc.